haphong463/springboot-kafka-microservices/README.md

 cd springboot-kafka-microservices
 ```

-### 🐳 Run Microservices With Docker Compose
+### 🐳 Run Microservices with Docker Compose

 The project uses Docker Compose to manage all microservices and their dependencies.
 Follow these steps to boot up the system:

-#### Ensure Docker and Docker Compose Are Running
+#### Ensure Docker and Docker Compose are Running

-Ensure Docker Desktop (or Docker Engine) is running on your machine.
+Make sure Docker Desktop (or Docker Engine) is running on your machine.

 #### Build and Start All Services

-From the project root directory, execute:
+From the project's root directory, execute:

 ```bash
 docker-compose up -d